OpenMDAO/dymos/mkdocs/docs/command_line/command_line.md

 ## Solving for the optimal trajectory

-The default behavior for calling a script with the dymos comand line is to solve the optimal control problem, equivalent to calling the _problem.run_driver_ function.
+The default behavior for calling a script with the dymos command line is to solve the optimal control problem, equivalent to calling the _problem.run_driver_ function.
 For example:

 ```dymos dymos/utils/test/brachistochrone_for_command_line.py```